ChristianIvicevic/deployonfriday.io/posts/2020/11/nextjs-introduction.md

 Sites that have been statically generated don't require an actual backend server and the client usually just renders the content right away without the need to query further data.
 Eventually statically generated sites improve the user experience significantly with the information being much faster at their disposal.

-A remarkable feature that surprised me is the capability of running a hybrid between pre-rendered pages at build-time or request time in the very same project.
+A remarkable feature that surprised me is the capability of running a hybrid application, i.e. mixing static site generation and server-side rendering in the same project.
+Thus you can pre-render a set of static pages, e.g. an index page or an FAQ page, in advance while serving other pages dynamically using server-side rendering, e.g. products in e-commerce platform with current prices and data.

 ## Comparing Gatsby and Next.js based on personal experience